MatildeBureau/SIWWI2026/ice_density/README_ice_density.md

 # Ice density estimation

-script for estimating the density of ice samples using water-displacement measurements + uncertainty propagation.
+Script for estimating the density of ice samples using water-displacement measurements + uncertainty propagation.

 ---